Decatater/Hero-Me-Builder/README.md

 ## AI Disclaimer

 I am not a javascript developer, I can hardly write html.
-This code is written by Claude Sonnet 3.5, with an unreasonable amount of prompts.
+This code is written by Claude Sonnet 3.5 (and onward, now Claude Code Sonnet 4.5), with an unreasonable amount of prompts.
 This is far too complex to be a "make a hero me builder" prompt, I am putting in a real amount of effort yelling at this damn robot.
 As much as a real dev would writing this by hand, though?
 Definitely not.
 Take a gander through the commit history if youd like to see how awful some of the first builds were.

 ## Contributing